s-holst/tinyrv/README.md

 ## Dev Setup

-All core simulator code is in `tinyrv/tinyrv.py` and has no external dependencies. tinyRV loads opcode specs from `tinyrv/opcodes.py`, which is auto-generated from [riscv-opcodes](https://github.com/riscv/riscv-opcodes) by `tinyrv_opcodes_gen.py`.
+The core simulator code is in `tinyrv/sim.py` and has no external dependencies. tinyRV loads opcode specs from `tinyrv/opcodes.py`, which is auto-generated from [riscv-opcodes](https://github.com/riscv/riscv-opcodes) by `tinyrv_opcodes_gen.py`.

 Do this to re-generate: